isomerpages/htx-cnb/_drug-information/CNB Heritage Gallery.md

 ---
 **Frequently Asked Questions**
 <details>
-  <summary>What is the minimum qualification to be a CNB officer?
+  <summary id="faq1">What is the minimum qualification to be a CNB officer?
 		<span class="icon">👇</span>
   </summary>
   <p>